PokemonAutomation/Microcontroller/Wiki/Software/Mac.md

 **Usage Notes:**

-- To stop the program, simply unplug the Pro Micro at any time.
+- To stop the program, simply unplug the microcontroller at any time.
 - Do not change video output or mess with the HDMI.
 These can cause the program to Switch to freeze for multiple seconds and break the program.
 If you want turn off the TV, do it *before* you start the program.

 ## Other Microcontroller-Only Programs